 Recording of a 110-minute CPE webinar with Q&A

-This webinar will provide tax advisers with a thorough and practical guide to the planning opportunities and compliance challenges of utilizing a Section 336(e) step-up election in the acquisition of a target S corporation.
+This course will provide tax advisers with a thorough and practical guide to the planning opportunities and compliance challenges of utilizing a Section 336(e) step-up election in the acquisition of a target S corporation.
 The panel will contrast the 336(e) election with 338(h)(10) treatment, outline the requirements for qualification, and detail the reporting issues and risks involved in making the election.

 - The basic operation of Section 336(e) election

 - Contrast with a 338(h)(10) election

 - Qualifying stock distribution (QSD) rules

 - Transaction or series of disposition transactions